petermgrund/HUN/_about/locations/hverland.md

 category: "Locations"
 ---

 **Hverland** (Hverlandic: *Hverlands*, pronounced [ˈhverland]) is a Nordic archipelago country located in the North Atlantic Ocean.
 Hverland lies northwest of Scotland, northeast of Greenland, southeast of Iceland, and west of Norway.
 The Faroe Islands are located to the country's southeast.
-Hverland's capital and largest city is <a href="{{ '/about/locations/tyrvhuln' | relative_url }}">Tyrvhuln</a>, which is home to over 60% of the country's roughly 139,000 residents.
+Hverland's capital and largest city is [Tyrvhuln](/HUN/about/locations/tyrvhuln), which is home to over a third of the country's roughly X residents.
 Hverland is one of the most sparsely populated countries in the world.

 Geographically, Hverland is characterized by a mixture of rugged mountainous terrain, plains, and rivers that flow towards the coast.
 It is positioned in the northern hemisphere and lies slightly to the east of the Greenland Sea, within the vicinity of the Arctic Circle.
 This gives Hverland a cold, maritime climate influenced by the Gulf Stream.